cecid/hermes-docs/docs/source/application.rst

       <as2_to> as2to <as2_to>
       <numOfMessages> 100 </numOfMessages>

-   Sample WSDL request for the AS2 receiver list web service:
+   Compose a sample SOAP request to list AS2 messages:

    .. code-block:: java